majidm55/assignment-api/README.md

 ## Usage

 1. Run the Flask application: `python app/assignment-api.py`
-2. Open your web browser and go to `http://localhost:8000` to access the API which will also print the database in an html format.
+2. Open your web browser and go to `http://localhost:8000` to access the API which will also print the database content table.

 ## Project Structure